 You will be in default if: (a) you fail to make any payment by the Due Date (including your courtesy 10-day grace period); (b) you become the subject of insolvency or bankruptcy proceedings; (c) you supply false, misleading, or incorrect information to us; (d) a payment is charged back or returned to us by your bank; or (e) you violate or are unwilling to comply with any provision of the Terms.

-If you are in default, Scratchpay may: (a) charge the outstanding balance on your Plan immediately, using any card or payment method we have on file for you or by a separate invoice; (b) employ a debt collection agency to receive payment and you will have to pay all reasonable costs (including attorney's fees) incurred by Scratchpay and/or the debt collection agency; (c) report default information to credit bureaus; and (d) terminate your access to a Plan in the future.
+If you are in default, we may, subject to applicable law: (a) charge the outstanding balance on your Plan immediately, using any card or payment method we have on file for you or by a separate invoice; (b) employ a debt collection agency to receive payment and you will have to pay all reasonable costs (including attorney's fees) incurred by us and/or the debt collection agency; (c) report default information to credit bureaus; and/or (d) terminate your access to a Plan in the future.

 Storing Card Details:

-If you use a debit card, you authorize Scratchpay to initiate preauthorized transfers from the related account.
+You authorize us to charge your card (if the card is a credit card) or initiate preauthorized transfers from the account related to your card (if your card is a debit card) for each payment on its Due Date, and for any other amounts that may become owing under these Terms.
 The amount of each transfer is disclosed at the time you sign up for your Plan.
 You agree we may initiate transactions in the amounts listed, or less, in the event that part of your purchase is returned or the final amount of the transaction is less than the initial amount of the Plan.
 Your final payment schedule will be emailed to you.
-If you would like to cancel preauthorized transfers from your account you may change your payment card or contact your financial institution.
-You agree these Payment Agreement Terms will serve as your copy of your authorization for Scratchpay to initiate preauthorized transfers.
-We will provide notice within 2 days after each payment confirming that you have paid the amount listed in your payment schedule (or less, in the event part of the purchase is returned or the final amount of the transaction is less than the initial amount of the Plan).
+You agree these Terms will serve as your copy of your authorization for us to initiate preauthorized transfers.
+We will provide notice within 2 days after each payment confirming that you have paid the amount listed in your payment schedule (or less, in the event part of the purchase is returned or the final amount of the transactions less than the initial amount of the Plan).

-You understand and agree that Scratchpay may, without further notice or warning and in our discretion, monitor or record telephone conversations with you or anyone acting on your behalf has with Scratchpay or its service provider or agents for quality control and training purposes or its protection.
-You acknowledge and understand that, while your communications with Scratchpay may be overheard, monitored, or recorded without further notice or warning, not all telephone lines or calls may be recorded by Scratchpay, and Scratchpay does not guarantee that recordings of any particular telephone calls will be retained or retrievable.
+You understand and agree that we may, without further notice or warning and in our discretion, monitor or record telephone conversations with you or anyone acting on your behalf with us or our service provider or agents for quality control and training purposes or its protection.
+You acknowledge and understand that, while your communications with us may be overheard, monitored, or recorded without further notice or warning, not all telephone lines or calls may be recorded by us, and we do not guarantee that recordings of any particular telephone calls will be retained or retrievable.

 No Liability in the Transaction:

-Scratchpay is not engaged in the sale of any goods or services supplied by any Provider.
-Scratchpay does not have control of, or liability for such products or services.
+We are not engaged in the sale of any goods or services supplied by any Provider.
+We do not have control of, or liability for such products or services.

-You agree to defend, indemnify and hold Scratchpay, our parent, affiliates and the officers, directors, agents, joint venturers, employees and suppliers of Scratchpay harmless from any claim or demand (including attorneys' fees) made or incurred by any third party due to or arising out of your breach of this Agreement, your improper use of the Scratchpay services, and/or your violation of any law or the rights of a third party.
+You agree to defend, indemnify and hold us, Scratch Financial as servicer, and our respective parents and affiliates, and the officers, directors, agents, joint venturers, employees and suppliers of all the foregoing harmless from any claim or demand (including attorneys' fees) made or incurred by any third party due to or arising out of your breach of these Terms, your improper use of the Plan, and/or your violation of any law or the rights of a third party.